ClaytonB-3/spotify_who_am_i/README.md

 ## Preparing Python
 1. Install Python 3 via Anaconda or other method.
-2. In command line run `pip install -r requirements.txt` to install the required packages.
+2. In command line navigate to the directory containing the requirements text file and run `pip install -r requirements.txt` to install the required packages.

 ## Retrieve and Visualize Data
 ### Retrieving the Track Attributes